 In the event the President's designee does not approve the proposed decision, they will send it back to the supervisor or other appropriate administrative authority for reconsideration and submission of a revised proposed decision.
-In the event the President's designee approves the proposed decision, they will inform the supervisor or other appropriate administrative authority who will take steps to implement (in a Formal Investigation) or inform Title IX and Staff Human Resources or the Academic Dean (in a DOE Grievance Process), the approved decision.
+In the event the President's designee approves the proposed decision, they will inform the supervisor or other appropriate administrative authority who will take steps to implement (in a Formal Investigation) or inform Title IX Director and Human Resources Director or the Dean of Academic Affairs (in the Grievance Process), the approved decision.

 This proposal and approval process will occur in all cases where the investigation has determined or preliminarily determined the respondent violated the NICC SVSH Policy.

-Staff Human Resources or the VP of Teaching and Learning Office will be consulted throughout the process.
+Human Resources Director or the Dean of Academic Affairs will be consulted throughout the process.
 Additionally, the President's designee will consult with NICC Title IX Officer on the appropriateness of the proposed discipline before approving or disapproving it.

-DOE Grievance Process - Hearing and Appeal
+Grievance Process - Hearing and Appeal

-The DOE Grievance Process may include a fact-finding hearing and appeal option of the hearing officer's finding.
+The Grievance Process may include a fact-finding hearing and appeal option of the hearing officer's finding.

-After the assessment and consultation described above, the appropriate administrative authority will inform Staff Human Resources or the Academic Dean, and Title IX Officer, of the proposed decision and its rationale.
-The Staff Human Resources, Academic Dean, or the Title IX Officer (whichever the campus designates) will notify the parties.
-The parties will receive this notice within 15 business days of the notice of investigative findings and preliminary determination.
+After the assessment and consultation described above, the appropriate administrative authority will inform Human Resources Director or the Dean of Academic Affairs, and Title IX Officer, of the proposed decision and its rationale.
+The Human Resources Director, Dean of Academic Affairs, or the Title IX Officer (whichever the campus designates) will notify the parties.
+The parties will receive this notice within 10 business days of the notice of investigative findings and preliminary determination.